The Purpose of the Blood of Jesus Christ

 The Importance of the Blood According to the Bible

-Since the wages of sin is death (Romans 6:23), every sin must be atoned for by the death of something or somebody.
+Since the wages of sin is death (Romans 6:23), every sin must be atoned for by the death (shedding of blood) of something or somebody.
 We began to see this right from the Garden of Eden when the blood atonement was first typified (Genesis 3:21).

 Matthew 26:28 For this is my blood of the new testament, which is shed for many for the remission of sins.

-Peace and Reconciliation through the Blood of Jesus Christ
+2. Reconciliation: We Have Peace with God Through the Blood of Jesus Christ

-When the price of sin is paid, God grants the sinner forgiveness.
-That is, when a sinner trusts in Christ, God forgives his sins and he stands justified before God.
+Jesus Christ purchased our forgiveness on the cross with His blood.
+Therefore, when a sinner trusts in Christ, God forgives his sins and he stands justified before God.
 This is exactly why Jesus Christ died and rose again.

-The forgiveness (or justification) through the blood of Jesus Christ restores the broken relationship caused by sin and brings peace between the sinner and God.
+The forgiveness (or justification) through the blood of Jesus Christ fully restores the broken relationship caused by sin and brings peace and reconciliation between the sinner and God.

 Romans 5:1-2 Therefore being justified by faith, we have peace with God through our Lord Jesus Christ: 2 By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.

+See also: Colossians 1:20.
 This peace is impossible without the sacrifice of Jesus Christ.
+[Check out this link for more the benefits of justification.]

 There is no peace until you are at peace with the Prince of Peace – John MacArthur.

-Having atoned for our sins, the blood of Jesus Christ continues to cleanse and sanctify those who trust in Him, enabling them to live holy and righteous life.
+Having atoned for the believers’ sins, the blood of Jesus Christ continues to cleanse, sanctify, and enable them to live holy and righteous life.

 1 John 2:1-2 My little children, these things write I unto you, that ye sin not.
 And if any man sin, we have an advocate with the Father, Jesus Christ the righteous: 2 And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.